amarula/dyndesign/docs/class_builder.md

 BuiltClass = buildclass(Base, bool_option=True, switch="switch_option1")
 ```

+Each Building Option determines which Class Dependencies are added to the newly
+built class.

-The Configurator class defines the building configurations for any possible value
+The Configurator class defines the class configurations for a set of potential
-of the Building Options.
-To achieve this, the Option names are used as a class
+values of the Building Options.
+Each potential Option, referred to as a
+"Configuration Option" in the context of class configuration, is used as a class
-attribute names to which the corresponding `ClassConfig` instances are assigned as
+attribute to which a corresponding Class Dependency is assigned as value.
+Class
-values.
-Each `ClassConfig` instance defines a Class Dependency of either
+Dependencies, defined as `ClassConfig` instances, specify Class Dependencies of
-**Parent** or **Component** type.
+either **Parent** or **Component** type.

 ``` py
 class Configurator: